nicode-io/The_Starting_Point/README.md

   ### Why :
   **BeCode** Web Developer Training
   In seven months you have a wonderful luck to become a great web developer.
 Inclusion and share spirit is in da house !
-  Give maximum to get maxium :rocket:
+  Give maximum to get maximum :rocket:

   ### Project goals :
   * Provide a summary of all the projects carried out in order to facilitate access to them